tristanpoland/tristanpoland.github.io/posts/The-Ruby-Monolith-Mindset.md

 > We sourced all of our stats for this example from: https://programming-language-benchmarks.vercel.app/ruby-vs-javascript where you can find all the source code for these tests and many more on GitHub.

-These performance metrics demonstrate that JavaScript consistently outperforms Ruby by a factor of nearly 3x across nearly all of the various computational tasks frovided in the tests on their site.
+These performance metrics demonstrate that JavaScript consistently outperforms Ruby by a factor of nearly 3x across nearly all of the various computational tasks provided in the tests on their site.
 The gap isn't marginal – it's substantial enough to impact both user experience and infrastructure costs.
 These performance differences become particularly pronounced at scale, where even small efficiency gaps can translate into significant operational costs.

 For example, in high-traffic scenarios where servers are processing thousands of requests per second, these performance differences can mean the difference between needing three servers versus one to handle the same load.
 This translates directly into higher infrastructure costs, increased maintenance overhead, and potentially degraded user experience during peak usage periods.